davegutz/myStateOfCharge/SOC_Photon/README.md

 Do a discharge-charge cycle to get a good practical value for the bias of the conversion.
 Calculate integral of A over cycle and get endpoint to match start point.
 This will also provide a good estimate for battery capacity to populate the model.
 (R1 visible easily).

-Tweak logic should be used to get rid of drift of small A measurement.
+Tweak logic could be used to get rid of drift of small A measurement.
+This integrates each freely counted current input and compares endpoints after long cycle.
+Should be no difference.
+If there is, tweak.
+Not implemented - not worth complexity.

 >13.7 V is decent approximation for SoC>99.7, correct for temperature.